iamchippa/dumpmon-scraper/README.txt

        find the info necessary to run this script
     3. Update the variables in the script to your own

+Also check that you have the prerequisites by running 'check-prereq.py'

 ------------------
 Running